 Lack of skills

 Companies may lack professionals familiar with cloud services, even within large IT teams.
 Poorly skilled IT teams may fear incompatibility, network disruption, and security vulnerabilities.
 As a result, they may resist cloud transformations.
 Companies need to be capable of analyzing cloud providers and creating workable transition strategies.
-And training staff members to understand the cloud is also a worthwhile investment on security grounds.
+Training staff members to understand the cloud is also a worthwhile investment on security grounds.

 Security and compliance risks